(Posted 2019 October, Updated 2022 October)

 Return to the Parenting Education Programs' Back to School Routines series' page to learn more tips.

-The Parenting Education Programs is now enrolling for classes that begin in fall 2019.
+The Parenting Education Programs is now enrolling for upcoming classes.
 Join us for more information about positive and effective ways parents can interact with their children at every age and stage of development.
 We would love to hear from you.
 If you have questions or feedback about the topic in this article email us.